simonjhy/liferay-docs/deployment/docs/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 ---
-header-id: preparing-a-new-product-server
+header-id: preparing-a-new-product-production-server-for-data-upgrade
 ---

-# Preparing a New @product@ Server
+# Preparing a New @product@ Server for Data Upgrade

 [TOC levels=1-4]